Swapnil-Panda/ECG-classification/README.md

 # ECG-classification
-Here I have replicated a model from a paper of Andrew-NG for ECG classification
+Here a model from a paper of Andrew-NG have been replicated for ECG classification